 JY Travel and Tours have vast experience in organizing Coron boat trips.
 I joined them on their Coron Island Ultimate Tour.
 Well, technically Super Ultimate Tour, as they did throw Barracuda Lake into the planning!

 Waking up the sleeping giant

 From the agency office, they organized a motorbike to transfer me to the harbor.
 Bangka boats were waiting, seemingly ready to depart.
 Our official tour schedule was from 09:30 to 17:00.
 We may have started half an hour late after all the boats had already left.
 However, it is also true that we returned to Coron Town close to 7 p.m., after sunset.
-The crew definitely wanted to deliver everything in our program, with no complaints of “being late for home dinner”.
+The crew wanted to deliver everything in our program, with no complaints of “being late for home dinner”.

 At the boat called Okoy, our dedicated tourist guide Roland, captain Gasparo, and two more helpers welcomes us, a group of 14.
 The guide informs us about the safety requirements for some locations.
 The authorities made orange life vests an obligatory dress code after some tourists ended their Coron Island vacation with a fatal accident.

 It is a busy morning atmosphere in Coron Town Port.
 Kids jump from bangka to bangka, trying to sell water and gadgets for the trip.
-Local vendors trying to rent out their snorkeling equipment.
+Local vendors try to rent out their snorkeling equipment.
 Does anyone want to bring a kayak?
 No problem!
 Anything you may need during the Coron Island hopping boat trip is available!